Less Is More: Reducing Token Counts Without Compromising Performance: Related Work

 \section{Related Work}

-Subword tokenization has become the standard approach in most modern language models.
-Notable algorithms include Byte Pair Encoding (BPE)~\cite{sennrich2015neural}, the Unigram Tokenizer~\cite{kudo2018subword}, and WordPiece~\cite{schuster2012japanese}.
-These methods break text into subword units, which are smaller than whole words, allowing for a balance between vocabulary size and expressiveness.
+Subword tokenization represents the predominant approach in contemporary language models.
+Prominent methods include Byte Pair Encoding (BPE)~\cite{sennrich2015neural}, the Unigram tokenizer~\cite{kudo2018subword}, and WordPiece~\cite{schuster2012japanese}.
+The widespread adoption of subword tokenization is largely due to its language-agnostic properties.
+This approach addresses the challenge of rare or unseen words by decomposing them into smaller, more frequent units, thereby maintaining a manageable vocabulary size.

-Tokenization is the first step in a language model's processing pipeline, and it plays a crucial role in determining the model's overall performance.
-Several studies have aimed to enhance the quality of tokenizers by incorporating linguistic or domain-specific knowledge.
-For instance, GraphBPE~\cite{shen2024graphbpe} adapts BPE to work with grapheme units, while ADAPT-BPE~\cite{balde2024adaptive} expands the vocabulary to include domain-specific tokens.
-Additionally, some researchers, like those in a study by \citet{park2020empirical}, utilize a morphological analyzer as a pre-tokenizer to ensure that tokens do not span multiple morphemes.
-This approach is particularly important for morphologically rich languages, such as Korean.

-Improving model performance also involves considerations of cost, particularly in the context of generative language models, where the expense of generating text typically correlates with the number of tokens needed to represent that text.
-While many studies~\cite{provilkov2019bpe, hofmann2022embarrassingly, yehezkel2022incorporating, vilar2021statistical} have successfully enhanced model accuracy, they often do so at the expense of inference efficiency.
-Notably, BPE already has a relatively low tokens-per-word ratio, commonly referred to as \textit{fertility}.

-To further reduce fertility, several approaches~\cite{dagan2024getting, achiam2023gpt, mielke2021between} focus on modifying the pre-tokenization step, which divides raw text before tokenization occurs.
-Since the number of tokens after tokenization tends to exceed the number of segments produced in the pre-tokenization phase, minimizing the number of initial splits becomes crucial.
-However, as explored in earlier studies~\cite{schmidt2024tokenization, goldman2024unpacking}, eliminating the pre-tokenization step has had a significant negative impact on model performance.

-The T-MuFin Tokenizer~\cite{lambruschini2023reducing} shows that task-specific words can be combined into single tokens, which reduces fertility without compromising performance.
-However, this method is restricted to some particular types of tasks.
-The goal of this paper is to extend the findings beyond some specific tasks to enhance the tokenization process for Korean language models more generally.
+Extensive prior research has focused on improving tokenizer quality to enhance language model performance.
+Many of these methods incorporate linguistic structure or domain-specific information.
+For example, GraphBPE~\cite{shen2024graphbpe} adapts BPE to operate at the grapheme level, while ADAPT-BPE~\cite{balde2024adaptive} expands the vocabulary by introducing domain-specific tokens.
+Multiple studies~\cite{park2020empirical, kim2021changes, fujii2023different} have shown that integrating subword tokenizers with morphological analyzers improves performance for agglutinative languages such as Korean and Japanese by aligning token boundaries with morphological structures.